Bachelor of Music (Music Performance - Classical)

 (ATAR plus any adjustment factors)

-Lowest Selection Rank to receive an offer * Median Selection Rank to receive an offer * Highest Selection Rank to receive an offer * Minimum Selection Rank required for consideration 65 Additional criteria considered Audition required Recent Secondary Education You must not have completed more than 2 years full time equivalent university study (48 units).
+Lowest Selection Rank to receive an offer * Median Selection Rank to receive an offer * Highest Selection Rank to receive an offer * Minimum eligibility score 65 Additional criteria considered Audition required Recent Secondary Education You must not have completed more than 2 years full time equivalent university study (48 units).
 You must also undertake an audition/interview including an aural/theory test.
 You compete for a place based on your audition score.
 Assumed Knowledge Year 12 Solo Performance or AMEB Practical Grade 6-7, plus Year 12 Musicianship or AMEB Grade 5 Theory.
 Additional Entry RequirementsAll Bachelor of Music (Music Performance- Classical) students applying to the Elder Conservatorium of Music are required to attend an audition/interview.

 The audition/interview will assess each applicant's current skill level and potential for future studies and offers will be made on the basis of the audition/interview score, academic achievement and the musicianship test.
 The Musicianship test aims to assess the applicant's general level of musicianship, which involves the ability to identify and recognise musical concepts within aural, written and theoretical contexts.